facebookexperimental/MIRAI/documentation/Overview.md

 integration work flow.
 If this can be done without having to come up with novel solutions to difficult problems, so much the better.

-This [paper](https://alastairreid.github.io/papers/hatra2020.pdf) is an excellent exposition of the ambition of the MIRAI project and the problem space that it finds itself in.
+This [paper](https://alastairreid.github.io/papers/hatra2020.pdf) is an excellent exposition of the ambition that the MIRAI project is inspired by and the problem space that it finds itself in.

 ## Current status of MIRAI